luke-a-williams/local-dbt-setup/README.md

 INSERT INTO test VALUES (3, 'docker');
 SELECT * FROM test;
 ```
+If it is working correctly, you should get a non-error response and a 3-row table.

 ## Retrieving and running DBT for docker
 Following the steps [here](https://docs.getdbt.com/docs/core/docker-install)